EMERGENCY TRAVEL ALERT:

-Home /Transportation Choices District 7
+Home / Mix-It-Up Challenge / District 7

 Here are the various transportation options available in West Central Florida (Citrus, Hernando, Hillsborough, Pasco, and Pinellas counties).
 Choose your favorite mode of transportation to find out more information and resources related to that mode, then take the transportation challenge.

 TECO Line Streetcar System is a 2.7-mile streetcar line that runs along Downtown Tampa, through the Channel District, and Ybor City.
 The system features historical replica streetcars of the original Tampa Streetcar Line.
 Residents or employees of the Streetcar Special Assessment District are eligible for discounted fares.